 Typically, no. Way back in the 1700s, ginger beer was fermented longer and contained alcohol, though this is not the common practice any longer.

 These days, even though it has beer in the name, ginger beer does not usually contain any alcohol.
-Almost all ginger beer brands sell it as a “soft” drink, meaning it is non-alcoholic.
+Almost all ginger beer brands sell it as a “soft”

 Where can you buy ginger beer?